positive-js/mosaic/src/lib/vertical-navbar/README.md

  - cdk-focused - focused state, we control it as well for common tab order behaviour

 Disable state also could be combined with other states but it is **disabled** attribute.

-## Collapsing
-In the case that absence of space the following elements is collapsed:

--  mc-navbar-item is collapsed to [mc-icon] if exists (if not then the item is not collapsed).
-The title attribute is added for [mc-icon] from mc-navbar-item's [collapsedTitle] input value;
--  mc-navbar-item is collapsed to [mc-icon] if exists (if not then the item is not collapsed).